If Only (KT Tunstall song)

-"If Only" is an alternative rock song performed by Scottish singer KT Tunstall.
-The song was written by Tunstall and Jimmy Hogarth for Tunstall's second album Drastic Fantastic (2007).
-It was released as the album's third single in the United Kingdom on 3 March 2008.
-"If Only" reached No. 45 on the UK Singles Chart.
+"If Only" is a 2008 single released by Scottish singer KT Tunstall, and released as the third single from her second studio album Drastic Fantastic (2007).
+The song was written by Tunstall and Jimmy Hogarth, and was released as the album's third and final single (not counting "Little Favours" which was released as a promotional single in Brazil only) in the United Kingdom on 3 March 2008.
+In her native Scotland, "If Only" debuted at No. 15 on the Scottish Singles Charts, and reached No. 45 on the UK Singles Chart.

-History
+Background

 "If Only" first appeared as a track on Tunstall's second unreleased demo album, Toons March '03.
 The demo version of "If Only" is markedly different from the version found on Drastic Fantastic, with a mellower sound and slightly slower tempo and Tunstall having a slightly higher tone to her voice.
 For a period of time, prior to the release of Eye to the Telescope, the demo versions of "If Only" and "Other Side of the World" were available for download free of charge on Tunstall's website.
 In 2018 it was used in the Hallmark Channel movie "Winter's Dream" starring Dean Cain.
+The songs lyrical composition is largely around the "what if" scenario people may face when trying to make a decision, or indeed for something.
+Additionally, it also suggests a lyrical meaning of someone reflecting on a life event which could have had a different outcomes entirely, "if only" fate allowed it do so.

 "If Only" is reportedly one of KT Tunstall's favourite songs on Drastic Fantastic.
+Rowan Collinson of the BBC commented that "If Only", along with album track "Little Favours", seemed to be performed in such a style which would be beneficial during live performances, and marked a shift in direction from her debut album Eye to the Telescope (2004).

+In 2023, Classic Rock History magazine listed "If Only" at number six in their list of Top 10 KT Tunstall songs.
+Millie Zeiler of Classic Rock History described the song as "mellow", and credited is as being "the perfect daydreamer-type song that allows the listener to embark on a musical journey of their own".